Required Biomedical Engineering Courses

 BME 748.
 Biomolecular and Cellular Engineering (3 hrs - Fall semesters).
 Focuses on the molecules and mechanisms underlying cellular function from an engineering point of view.
 Emphasizes experimental methods, mathematical analysis, and computational modeling.
 Hands-on laboratories complement lectures.
 Topics include, but are not limited to: (1) enzymes and biochemical kinetics, (2) cell signaling and modeling signaling pathways, (3) biophysical-based models of biological/biochemical systems, (4) gene expression and regulation, (5) 'omic' approaches to cell signaling including data analysis of high-throughput data, (6) system biology approaches - analysis of complex biological systems across multiple temporal and spatial scales, (7) bioinformatics, and (8) quantitative experimental methods related to biomolecular and cellular engineering.
 Applications to tissue engineering, regenerative medicine, biotechnology, bionanotechnology, drug and gene delivery, molecular medicine, and personalized medicine are discussed.
 Prerequisites: BIOL 210, BME 335 or equivalent, MATH 555; or instructor consent.

 BME 752.
-Applied Human Biomechanics (3 hrs - Spring semesters).
+Applied Human Biomechanics (3 hrs - Fall semesters of odd years).
 Examines the biology, physiology, and structure of skeletal muscle, the mechanisms of skeletal muscle force generation, and the adaptations to muscle that arise from changes in muscle usage.
 Students learn to create biomechanical models and generate simulations of human movement based on data collected in a human biomechanics lab.
 Experimental design and data analysis and interpretation are emphasized in the course.
 Prerequisites: BME 452 or equivalent, BIOL 223; or instructor consent.

 BME 757.
-Clinical Biomechanics Instrumentation (3 hrs - Fall semesters).
+Clinical Biomechanics Instrumentation (3 hrs - Fall semesters of even years).
 Students learn to collect, process, analyze, and interpret motion of the human body (e.g., running, walking, jumping, lifting, etc.), muscle force, muscle activity, and acceleration data using various equipment in a human biomechanics lab.
 The utilized equipment and techniques are common to multiple fields and disciplines, including physical medicine and rehabilitation, orthopedics, physical therapy, prosthetics and orthotics, wearable biosensors, sports performance, and medical/sports/safety equipment design.
 Prerequisites: BME 452 or instructor consent.

 BME 777.
 Biodegradable Materials (3 hrs - Spring semesters).
 Provides students with a comprehensive overview of biodegradable materials as it relates to their applications in the biomedical and health care fields.
 Covers in detail different classes of biodegradable materials including biodegradable polymers, ceramics and metals.
 Synthesis, characterization and degradation of these materials in the biological environment are covered.
 Biodegradation/bio-corrosion mechanisms of these materials, the complexity of the response of the biological environment and the experimental methods for monitoring the degradation process are discussed, as well as strategies for surface modification to control the degradation.
 Finally, specific applications of these materials in drug delivery, cancer therapy, regenerative therapies, cardiovascular and orthopedic applications are covered.
 Prerequisites: BME 477 or ME 651; or instructor consent.